Discovery and characterization of five new eclipsing AM CVn systems: Results

 The lightcurves and their best fit models are shown in Figures \ref{fig:lcfit_A}--\ref{fig:lcfit_D}, and the best-fit parameters and uncertainties can be found in the Appendix (Tables \ref{tab:lcpars_A}--\ref{tab:lcpars_D}).
 An overview of the binary parameters is given in Table \ref{tab:allbinarystats} and Table \ref{tab:lumfrac} lists the contribution of each component to the overall luminosity.
 We first discuss the overall results, and discuss the result for each object individually at the end of this section.

 As expected and can be seen in Table \ref{tab:lumfrac}, the relative contribution by the disk and brightspot increases with decreasing orbital periods.
 In general, for the long period systems (\A, \E, and \B) the brightspot is not detected.
 However, the $r$-band models for \E\ and \B\ do include a significant contribution by the brightspot.
-Since this feature is not seen in the other bands, we expect this is due some asymetry in the lightcurve caused by residual flickering, and the additional light is actually from the disk.
+Since this feature is not seen in the other bands, we expect this is due to some asymmetry in the lightcurve caused by residual flickering, and the additional light is actually from the disk.
 For the two short-period systems (\C\ and \D) there seems to be a detection of the brightspot eclipse.
 However, this is a subtle feature in the lightcurve.
-The brightspot eclipse for \D, but only marginally for \C. We note that the contribution from the disk is largest for \C\, despite having a longer orbital period than \D. We discus this further in Section \ref{subsec:accretionstate}.
+The brightspot eclipse for \D, but only marginally for \C. We note that the contribution from the disk is largest for \C\, despite having a longer orbital period than \D. We discuss this further in Section \ref{subsec:accretionstate}.

 Table \ref{tab:allbinarystats} shows the binary parameters as derived from the lightcurve modelling.
-The main sources of uncertainty is the degeneracy is between $q$ and $i$ \citep{green2018a}.
+The main source of uncertainty is the degeneracy is between $q$ and $i$ \citep{green2018a}.
 For a lightcurve with where only the primary eclipse is detected, $q$ and $i$ are fully degenerate.
-This degeneracy can be lifted with additional features in the lightcurve; either by measuring the brightspot eclipse, or the eclipse shape which is set by a combination of the limb-darkening of the white dwarf and the white dwarf mass-radius relation used. \footnote{A radial velocity semi-amplitude measurement or surface gravity measurement would also work.} As we have discussed above, only \D\ shows a clear detection of the brightspot eclipse.
+This degeneracy can be lifted with additional features in the lightcurve; either by measuring the brightspot eclipse, or the eclipse shape which is set by a combination of the limb-darkening of the white dwarf and the white dwarf mass-radius relation used.\footnote{A radial velocity semi-amplitude measurement or surface gravity measurement would also work.} As we have discussed above, only \D\ shows a clear detection of the brightspot eclipse.
 Therefore, the uncertainty on the mass-ratio is high for the other systems, up to $\approx 50$\% is the worst case (\E).
 Correspondingly, the uncertainties on the inclinations are 0.5--2 degrees.
+The uncertainties on the other physical parameters are mostly due to this uncertainty in the inclination.
 We do note that of the 5 systems, \A\ has be best constrain on the inclination despite only showing a grazing eclipse.
 This can be explained by the lack of any disk or brightspot and the high quality $g$-band data.